 Anna had received a call telling us that a less busy place to visit and to witness the miracle of the snakes was at the church of the Assumption of Virgin Mary at Arginia.
 Arginia is a small, very pretty settlement located higher up in the mountains above the south coast, and as we drove up the narrow winding road the views towards Zakynthos were outstanding.
 The village gardens were in wonderful and colourful bloom, the air was still and hot, and the absence of bus tours gave the place a sense of peace.

 The outside of the church is not terribly attractive but as we walked in our eyes were drawn to the large icon of the Virgin Mary, draped by a live, unrestricted, snake!
 We were invited to touch the snake and to pick it up.
 It was very calm and docile.
 The caretaker told us that the snakes appear around the village and they are collected and brought to the church.
 After the 15th of August they are set free back to the mountainside, to return again the next year.
 More visitors arrived, some were very keen to touch, kiss and talk to the snake, whilst others remained wary of it.
 Out of the three places we visited this was undoubtedly the least busy, and because of its location and peacefulness was my favourite.

 We spent a very interesting and pleasant day investigating the churches and their stories of miracles.
-If you get the opportunity to be on the island on the 15th August be sure to visit one or all of them, whether or not your are religious it is a very traditional and joyful day!
+If you get the opportunity to be on the island on the 15th of August be sure to visit one or all of them, whether or not religious, it is a very traditional and joyful day!

 By Sarah O.